Skip to main content

 On k8s-fabric-edge-node-2: ip route add 172.0.1.68 via 169.254.200.1

-Please be aware that the commands are not persistent and will not persist across reboots.
-You will need to explore options to make these changes persistent, as the method can vary depending on the operating system you are utilizing.
+These commands are not persistent and will not persist across reboots.
+You will need to explore options to make these changes persistent, as the method can vary depending on your operating system.

 Route Tables